Great-O-Khan: Personal life

+Oka is an avid anime fan, citing Tantei Opera Milky Holmes as his favorite series.

-On April 4th, 2022, O-Khan was given a letter of appreciation by Kawasaki City police after saving a teenage girl who had been grabbed by a drunk man at JR Musashi Kosugi Station 6 days ago (March 29th).
+On April 4, 2022, Oka was given a letter of appreciation by Kawasaki City police after saving a teenage girl who had been grabbed by a drunk man at JR Musashi Kosugi Station on March 29, 2022.
 He displayed the letter during his entrance at his next match, to raise awareness for crime prevention.